JayKeaton/DeckBuildReference/General Cmdr deck building guide.md

 	- With Scryfall you can search specific keywords to discover new cards
 - Swap your deck's Commander\
   That one is a bit sad, but the Commander that you selected back at the start of the adventure might not be the best at executing your deck's gameplan.
 Check [EdhRec strategy page](https://edhrec.com/tags) to see if there is a card that beat your Commander at their job.
 If you find a better one, you can always put your old Commander in the 99.
+- Maximise your card's utility through the game
+  A card's utility vary depending on your game state.
+The best cards are those that perform the best accross those 4 situations:
+  - Development phase
+    The 1st part of the game, when players focus on building their boards and resources rather than winning.
+Ramp and mana rock are prime example of Development cards.
+  - Behind state
+    Happens when player have better board/resources and threaten to win before you can.
+Board wipes and interactions are excellent Behind cards examples.
+  - Parity state
+    Parity is when the players get in a stale mate where no one dominate the board so no one can afford to attack another player.
+The best Parity cards are the one that allow you to bypass the opponents defense: one sided board wipes, massive army boost, making your best attacker unblockable, ...
+  - Ahead state
+    TODO
+  Re-evaluate your cards with this Development/Behind/Parity/Ahead framework in mind.
+Avoid the cards that perform in only case if it's already covered by other cards.
+Pick the cards that perform well in each situation.\
+  This framework known as the quadrant theory and derives from a framework for evaluating cards in the limited format.
+However, when searching the term, you might not find it as your 1st search result.
+That's because, each time a Magic player have an idea in four parts, they call it a quadrant theory.
 ### Case Study: Tune your deck
 [Here](https://tappedout.net/mtg-decks/6-aristocratic-gentlemen) you'll find the final version of my deck.
 As I play it the deck shall change with time but the strategy will stay the same.
 Now that I have mostly finished building my deck it's much easier to name it.
 Let's go with "Aristocratic Gentlemen" for this one.\
 I also did an alternate version ["Gentlemen's rise"](https://tappedout.net/mtg-decks/7-gentlemens-rise) of this deck that explore a theme I did not kept for the main deck: the zombie token tribal.
 I built the deck for a playgroup that prefer lesser powerlevel.